 A brain hemorrhage is a rare but serious medical condition found in newborns.
 Bleeding in and around your baby’s brain can be caused by a rupturing of blood vessels brought on by a birth injury, clotting issue, or significant illness.

 A brain hemorrhage, or subgaleal hemorrhage, can often be caused by difficult, prolonged, or premature labor and delivery.
-A brain hemorrhage is also more likely to occur following instrumental delivery, such as the use of vacuum extractors and other assistive birth devices.
+A brain hemorrhage is also more likely to occur following instrumental delivery, such as the use of vacuum extractors, forceps, and other assistive birth devices.

-Finding what causes infant brain bleeding in a specific case can determine whether or not a family may be entitled to financial compensation; which is where the attorneys at Birth Injury Lawyers Group can help.
+Finding what causes infant brain bleeding in a specific case can determine whether or not a family may be entitled to financial compensation.
+That is where the attorneys at Birth Injury Lawyers Group can help.

 For a free legal consultation, call 1-800-222-9529